R-G-KJSIT/ACAD-24/README.md

-# ACAD-24
+# Machine Learning
-All codes performed during the Academic year 2024
+All codes performed in Machine Learning during the Academic year 2024